deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 *MUSIC: None*

 *MARJORIE* startles up, screams.
 Then realizes, that she's safe. *MARJORIE* rises.
-She tries to turn on the `lamp` using the `light_switch`, which doesn't work.
+She tries to turn on the `bedroom_lamp` using the `bedroom_light_switch`, which doesn't work.

 > *MARJORIE*
 >
 > Hm.
-Guess the bulb's dead.
+I guess the bulb's dead.

 *Cutscene ends*